 Survey course introducing organic chemistry.
-Not designed for students in science or pre-professional programs.
-Prerequisites: TSI Math 350 (or equivalent developmental course) MATH 0320 grade "C" or better and TECM 1303 grade "C" or better or MATH 1314 grade "C" or better and TSI Reading 351 or equivalent developmental course.
-CPT Reading78/READ 0370 grade "C" or better.
+Not designed for students in science or preprofessional programs.
+Prerequisites: TSI Math 350 (or equivalent developmental course) and TECM 1343 grade "C" or better or MATH 1314 grade "C" or better and TSI Reading 351 or equivalent developmental course.